kylefiedler/kylefiedler.github.com/README.txt

 This is the code for my new site use and abuse how you like.

-This site is running on Jekyll.
+This site is running on Jekyll (https://github.com/mojombo/jekyll).
 Start the server by running:

   $ jekyll --server

 This site is using SASS for its stylesheets.
 To watch the scss files to generate the css run:

-  $ sass --watch stylesheets/sass/screen.scss:stylesheets/screen.css
+  $ sass --watch stylesheets/sass:stylesheets/